Drekkg/bug-alert-frontend66/README.md

 - ProjectIssues.js:89 Warning: Can't perform a React state update on an unmounted component.
 This error appaers sporadically in the console.
 Doesn't negatively effect the function of th app.
 - A warning pertaining to the Babel package is apparent in the dev server.
 - The sign up form is pre-populated
+  One of your dependencies, babel-preset-react-app, is importing the "@babel/plugin-proposal-private-property-in-object" package without declaring it in its dependencies.
+This is currently working because "@babel/plugin-proposal-private-property-in-object" is already in your node_modules folder for unrelated reasons, but it may break at any time.

+babel-preset-react-app is part of the create-react-app project, which is not maintianed anymore.
+It is thus unlikely that this bug will ever be fixed.
+Add "@babel/plugin-proposal-private-property-in-object" to your devDependencies to work around this error.
+This will make this message go away.

 ## Technologies used